-Fluid flow in porous media generates electrical potential gradients, so-called streaming potentials, commonly antiparallel to the fluid pressure gradient (e.g., Telford et al., 1990; Bernabé, 1998; Revil et al., 2012).
-The electrical charge separation, required to build up these potentials, happens at the shear plane of the so-called electrical double layer (EDL), which is a multilayered ion concentration gradient structure that forms at the interface of charged surfaces and bipolar liquids (e.g., Revil et al., 2012).
-Due to the nonuniform charge distribution in the pore space, fluid flow leads to an effective charge separation in flow direction.
-Macroscopically, the relation between pressure difference ΔP and ensuing electrical potential difference V is described by the Helmholtz-Smoluchowski (HS) equation (e.g., Morgan et al., 1989), $\frac{V}{\Delta P} = c$, with $c = \frac{-\zeta \epsilon}{\mu \sigma_b}$, where c is the streaming potential coupling coefficient, ζ is the Zeta potential (the electrical potential at the shear plane), σ_b is the bulk electrical conductivity of the subsurface (comprised of fluid conductivity and surface conductivity), ε is the dielectric permittivity of the fluid, and μ is the dynamic viscosity of the fluid.
-Note that variations in the definition of c exist, and without detailed per-case analysis, application of the equation should be limited to qualitative use cases.
-For example, Blake and Clarke (1999) introduce empirical factors that account for pore tortuosity and porosity.
-Also, care has to be taken regarding the sign of c, which can potentially flip under certain conditions, such as extreme-pH environments (e.g., Leroy and Revil, 2004), leading to potential reversals of apparent flow directions.
+- Fluid flow in porous media generates electrical potential gradients, so-called streaming potentials, commonly anti-parallel to the fluid pressure gradient (e.g., Telford et al., 1990; Bernabé, 1998; Revil et al., 2012).
+The electrical charge separation, required to build up these potentials, happens at the shear plane of the so-called electrical double layer (EDL), which is a multi-layered ion concentration gradient structure that forms at the interface of charged surfaces and bipolar liquids (e.g., Revil et al., 2012).
+Due to the non-uniform charge distribution in the pore space, fluid flow leads to an effective charge separation in flow direction.
+Macroscopically, the relation between pressure difference ΔP and ensuing electrical potential difference V - 10 is described by the Helmholtz-Smoluchowski (HS) equation (e.g., Morgan et al., 1989), $\frac{V}{\Delta P} = c$, with $c = \frac{-\zeta\epsilon}{\mu\sigma_b}$, where c is the streaming potential coupling coefficient, ζ is the Zeta potential (the electrical potential at the shear plane), σ_b is the bulk electrical conductivity of the subsurface (comprised of fluid conductivity and surface conductivity), ε the electrical permittivity of the fluid, and μ the dynamic viscosity of the fluid.
+Note that variations in the definition of c exist, and without detailed per-case analysis application of the equation should be limited to qualitative use cases.
+For example, Blake and Clarke (1999) - 15 introduce empirical factors that account for pore tortuosity and porosity.
+Also, care has to be taken regarding the sign of c, which can potentially flip under certain conditions, such as extreme pH environments (e.g., Leroy and Revil, 2004), leading to potential reversals of apparent flow directions.

-The HS equation was initially developed only for capillary flow but was later shown to also work for porous media with arbitrary pore space geometry, as long as the surface conductivity of the subsurface is small compared to the fluid conductivity (e.g., Morgan et al., 1989; Bernabé, 1998; Jougnot et al., 2019).
-In order to formulate the problem for a spatially variable flow (and thus electrical potential) field, a formulation based on transport equations for representative volumes of electrical and fluid flow is used (e.g., Jardani et al., 2007; Jougnot et al., 2020, and references therein).
-The inverse problem thus estimates the spatial distribution of hydraulic fluxes, based on suitably measured, spatially distributed, SP dipoles (e.g., Jardani et al., 2007; Ahmed et al., 2013).
+The HS equation was initially developed only for capillary flow, but was later shown to be of (limited) validity also in porous media (e.g., Morgan et al., 1989; Bernabé, 1998) also work for porous media with arbitrary pore space geometry, as long as the

+20 surface conductivity of the subsurface is small compared to the fluid conductivity (e.g., Morgan et al., 1989; Bernabé, 1998; Jougnot et al., 7 .
+In order to formulate the problem for a spatially variable flow, and thus electrical potential, field, a formulation based on transport equations for representative volumes of electrical and fluid flow is used (e.g., Jardani et al., 2007; Jougnot et al., 2020, and references therein).
+The inverse problem thus estimates the spatial distribution of hydraulic velocities, based on suitably measured, spatially distributed, SP dipoles (e.g., Jardani et al., 2007; Ahmed et al., 2013).

 Diffusion potentials are caused by electrical charge separation in concentration gradients in the pore fluid.
 Closely related to this, thermal potentials are caused by temperature gradients, which effectively lead to diffusion potentials caused by differing ion mobilities.
-Large-scale electrical potentials can also be caused by magneto-telluric currents in the ionosphere, which induce electrical currents into the subsurface and manifest in periodic atmospheric and subsurface processes (e.g., Egbert and Booker, 1992; Chave and Jones, 2012; MacAllister et al., 2016).
+Large-scale electrical potentials can also be caused by magneto-telluric currents in then ionosphere, which induce electrical currents into the subsurface, and manifest in periodic atmospheric and subsurface processes (e.g., Egbert and Booker, 1992; MacAllister et al., 2016)(e.g., Egbert and Booker, 1992; Chave and Jones, 2012; MacAllister et al., 2016)